MSiddarthaYadav/Smart-health-disease-prediction/README.md

 # Smart Health Disease Prediction

 This is a machine learning-based website built with *Python Flask* that predicts possible diseases based on user input symptoms.
+A simple web-based system that predicts possible diseases from selected symptoms using a trained Random Forest Classifier.
+Built with Python (Flask) and HTML/CSS, it also suggests suitable doctor details based on the predicted disease.

 ## 📂 Project Files